All Episodes

 Because why Donald Trump's out?

-Why would we fact check a Democrat?
+Why would we fact-check a Democrat?

 We agree with their lies.

-We proud we we are their propaganda wing.
+We are their propaganda wing.

-We support their lie.
+We support their lying.

 All right, we'll get to all of that.